CLIP: The Collegiate Leadership Internship Program

 • Design thinking and innovative problem solving

-• Acing the job market: how to write a resume, cover letter, and network
+• How to write a resume, cover letter, and network

 • Interns are encouraged to take an active role in co-leading and co-facilitating a number of these sessions throughout the program.